The Hurt Locker: Editing

 The Hurt Locker was edited by Chris Innis and Bob Murawski.
 The two editors worked with almost 200 hours of footage from the multiple hand-held cameras in use during the shoot.
 Adding to the challenge, Boal's screenplay had a non-traditional, asymmetrical, episodic structure.
 There was no traditional "villain", and tension was derived from the characters' internal conflicts and the suspense from the explosives and snipers.

 "This movie is kind of like a horror film where you're unable to see the killer," says Innis.
 "You know a bomb could go off at any minute, but you never know just when it's going to happen, so the ideas of [Alfred] Hitchcock—about making your audience anxious—were influential for us when we did the editing."The raw footage was described as a "hodge-podge of disconnected, nausea-inducing motion that was constantly crossing the 180-degree line".

 Innis spent the first eight weeks editing the film on location in Jordan, before returning to Los Angeles, where Murawski joined her.
 The process took over eight months to complete.
 The goal was to edit a brutally realistic portrayal of the realities of war, using minimal special effects or technical enhancement.
 Innis stated that they "really wanted the film to retain that 'newsreel' documentary quality...
 Too many stage-y effects would have been distracting.
 The editing in this film was all about restraint".

 Editing on location led to additional complications in post-production.
 The production was unwilling to risk sending undeveloped film through high-security airports where the cans could be opened, X-rayed, or damaged.
 Accordingly, film was hand-carried on a flight by a production assistant from Amman to London.
 After the Super 16mm film was transferred to DVcam at a lab in London, the video dailies were transported by plane back to the Middle East to be imported into the editing system.
 The whole journey would take anywhere from three days to a week and was described by Innis as the "modern-day equivalent of shipping via donkey cart."
 The low production budget and the lack of a developed film infrastructure in the area hampered the process, according to Innis.
 "We were working with grainy Super 16mm film, editing in standard definition.
 We tried doing FTP downloads, but at the time, the facilities in Jordan simply couldn't handle it."
 Producer Tony Mark later negotiated the use of a local radio station late at night to receive low-grade QuickTime clips over the Internet so the crew would not be shooting blindly.

+Musical score and sound

+Marco Beltrami and Buck Sanders composed the score.
+Bigelow wanted Beltrami to score for the film, as she liked his critically acclaimed work in 3:10 to Yuma (2007).
+Paul N. J. Ottosson worked on the film's sound design.
+The score was released in June 2009 through Lakeshore Records.